napari/docs/docs/plugins/start_using_plugins/finding_and_installing_plugins.md

    section.

-2. Install plugins via manual input: at the bottom of the napari plugin manager window, there is a text box that will say either "install with 'pip' by name/url, or drop file...", or "install with 'pip' by name/url, or drop file..."
+2. Install plugins via manual input: at the bottom of the napari plugin manager window, there is a text box that will say either "install with 'pip' by name/url, or drop file...", or "install with 'conda' by name/url, or drop file..."
    (depending on how you installed napari).
 Enter the name of the plugin you want to install (or *any* valid pip or conda
     [requirement specifier](https://pip.pypa.io/en/stable/reference/requirement-specifiers/) or
     [VCS scheme](https://pip.pypa.io/en/stable/topics/vcs-support)).
 Then, click the "Install" button next to the input